alfjesus3/Mini-Master-Proj-VU/README.md

 * The Urpc 2019 version is available at (http://www.cnurpc.org/a/js/2019/0805/125.html)
 * My implementation of the experiments can be made available upon request.

+## Results
+* The detection visual results for Brackish and Urpc 2019 are displayed on the ./Results/ folders.
+They are taken from Test samples on those datasets.

 ### References
 * DetNAS: Backbone Search for Object Detection, Chen et. al. - ([http://arxiv.org/abs/1802.05983])